koka-lang/libmprompt/README.md

 - We aim to support millions of prompts with fast yielding and resuming.
-If we run the [`mp_async_test1M`](test/main.c#L82) test we simulate an asynchronous service which creates a fresh prompt on each connection, enters it and then suspends it (simulating waiting for an async result).
+If we run the [`mp_async_test1M`](test/main.c#L82) test we simulate an asynchronous service which creates a fresh prompt on each "connection", enters it and then suspends it (simulating waiting for an async result).
   Later it is resumed again where it calls a function that consumes 32KiB stack space, and finally returns.
 The test simulates 10 million connections with 10000 suspended